Erotemic/shitspotter/README.rst

 * Cite the work if you use it.
 * If you annotate any of the images, contribute the annotations back.
 Picking up shit is a team effort.
 * When asked to build something, particularly ML systems, think about the ethical implications, and act ethically.
-* Pin the dataset on IPFS if you can.
+* Pin the dataset on IPFS or seed it on BitTorrent if you can.

 Otherwise the data is free to use commercially or otherwise.